Vyral/base-template/_posts/2018-05-17-what-3-fees-should-sellers-keep-in-mind.md

 {% include youtube.html %}

-Today, let’s talk about closing costs.
+Today let’s talk about closing costs.
 What should the seller expect to pay when selling their property?

 There are three major costs that apply to sellers: